VoronDesign/Voron-Documentation/sourcing_faq.md

 The Turbo version is certainly usable, but the additional speed is not required since most of the computing is handled by the Raspberry Pi.

+### Why not a Duet?

+The Duet board(s) will certainly work.
+However when using Klipper, all of the extra features are not used so the cost is hard to justify.

 ### Can I use 0.9 degree stepper motors rather than the spec'ed 1.8 degree motors?

-- They would not be recommended for the Z and E motors.
-These are already geared or screw driven which give them better resolution.
-Going to 0.9 degree motors would mean they would then need twice as many steps to go the same distance as a 1.8 degree motor.
+- They would not be recommended for the Z and E motors (Just E for the Switchwire).
+Those axis are already geared or screw driven which give them better resolution.
+Going to 0.9 degree motors means they would then need twice as many steps to go the same distance as a 1.8 degree motor.
 This combined with microstepping results in more cpu load on your boards and would then start to limit how fast you can drive these.
-- They may have some beneficial affect on the XY axis (AB motors) which don't have the gearing that the Z and E assemblies have.
+- They may have some beneficial affect on the XY axis (AB motors) (XZ for Switchwire) which don't have the gearing that the Z and E assemblies have.
 Don't expect miracles though, filament variance is another factor that starts to be an issue as well when attempting small detail.
 - While 0.9 motor can be a bit quieter, from all accounts in an enclosed Voron the fans are likely to make most of the noise.
 So any noise benefit would be negligible.
-    - Using the BOM spec MCU and klipper with 0.9deg steppers will limit your theoretical travel speeds greatly, just running 1/16 microstepping with 0.9deg XY motors and pressure advance with a 1.8deg stepper on the extruder is enough to easily overwhelm the board.
+- Using the BOM spec MCU and Klipper with 0.9deg steppers will limit your theoretical travel speeds greatly.
+Just running 1/16 microstepping with 0.9deg XY motors and pressure advance with a 1.8deg stepper on the extruder is enough to easily overwhelm the board.

 ## Hot Parts